 - preparing proofs for approval;

-- compiling finished products for sale, including albums and framed prints, for example;
+- compiling finished products for sale, such as albums and framed prints;

 - understanding traditional film and digital photography and keeping up to date with industry trends, developments and new techniques;